In Hashiwokakero, the goal is to create bridges between

 In Assist Mode (2), errors and completed rules are highlighted

-with digit colors.
+those that have been linked.
 In some cases the solve difficulty will

-the level of challenge desired.
+upon the level of challenge desired.
 The game border will turn

 green if the grid is completed without error.
 You can click